rahul-singh-aswal/rahul-singh-aswal/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Second Year B.Tech(CSE) Student at KCC Institute of Technology and Management Front-end Developer
+A pre-final year B.Tech(CSE) Student at KCC Institute of Technology and Management